Taxi and Private Hire: National Register of Refusals, Revocations and Suspensions

 Changes to this page

 It's likely that we'll need to update this statement from time to time, so check back here regularly to find out more.
 Your continued use of the site will mean that you accept those revisions.
-This page was published in June 2021.
+This page was updated in April 2023 to reflect the changes to the NR3S.